 The configuration software controls the recording and alarm functions of the DataCORDER.
-Reprogramming to the factory-installed configuration is achieved via a configuration card.
-Changes to the unit DataCORDER configuration may be made using the DataLINE interrogation software.
+Reprogramming to the factory-installed configuration is achieved via the USB flash drive menu with a flash drive installed.
+An ML5 software file or a compatible configuration database file must be on the USB flash drive in order to gain access to the menu.